daanhorn/vagrant-example/README.md

 To run the virtual machine, simply clone this repository and run `vagrant up` from the directory where the repository is cloned.

+Note that the virtual machine has it's hardware settings set very low.
+It is advisable to increase the base memory and processors (cores) in VirtualBox for this image.
+Next to that is useful to add a optical drive, so that the VirtualBox Guest Additions cd image can be loaded to install the VirtualBox Guest Additions using VirtualBox.

 # Create virtual machine yourself
 In Vagrant, virtual machines are based on `boxes`.
 A `box` is a base image, similar to a base image in Docker.